Using Dr.Web Mail Security Suite in Transparent Proxy Mode

 127.0.0.1:0

-If a special IP address or port are used for the Dr.Web Firewall for Linux operation, specify them here
+If a custom IP address or port is used in Dr.Web Firewall for Linux operation, specify them here.

 OutputDivertEnable

-Yes if it is required to intercept outgoing connections (connections that are initiated on the current host, e.g., connections that are initiated by MTA);
+Yes if it is required to intercept outgoing connections (connections initiated on the current host, for example, connections initiated by your MTA);

 No if it is not required to intercept outgoing connections